It’s UTMB week! Read our women’s and men’s previews before following our live coverage starting on Friday.

 Why You Should Trust Us

-We compiled this best road running shoes guide with the expertise and testing experience of the iRunFar team, supplemented by extensive research by author Alli Hartz and input from seasoned running shoe experts.
+We compiled this best road running shoes guide with the expertise and testing experience of the iRunFar team, supplemented by extensive research by author Alli Miles and input from seasoned running shoe experts.

 Most of the testing for this guide happened during the spring and summer months as our testers were gearing up for their big summer goals.
 Testers ran on pavement, gravel, and light trails in cold, warm, hot, and wet conditions.
-The initial testing period spanned approximately three months, with testing ongoing to keep this guide updated.
+The initial testing period spanned approximately three months, and testing continues as new shoes come to the market to keep this guide updated.

 We rated the road running shoes on fit, feel, stability, cushion, responsiveness, performance, durability, and other factors.
 We looked closely at the upper, the midsole, and the outsole and how they stood up to miles of use.
 With this information, we further narrowed our list of the best to the shoes in this guide.
-Since its initial publishing, we have continued road shoe testing to maintain the current best list with each update.
+Since its initial publishing, we continue testing road shoes to maintain the current best list with each update.

 Frequently Asked Questions about Road Running Shoes